 5. Customer data of a special category in accordance with Article 9(4) 1 GDPR

 Even if the decision was not co-sponsored by the Berlin Commissioner for Data Protection and Freedom of Information and the Saxon Data Protection Supervisor, the listing certainly makes sense in order to clarify in advance of negotiations what everything is thought of. must be carried out.
 In principle, the contractual details should only be worked out with experienced help.
-Game developers, software providers or other service providers are welcome to request my contact form without obligation, so that we can find out the costs of advice and the sensible procedure.
+Game developers, software providers or other service providers are welcome to inquire with me without obligation via my contact form, so that we can elicit the costs for a consultation and the sensible course of action.